1 Piece-Ground Dog Anchor Peg-Gen 2

 The Ground Dogs Tie Down System

-The tie down straps has a shock cord loop that will fit the specially designed locking nut on each of the Ground Dogs.
-It is highly recommended that any tie down system used for awnings has some form of give in it to allow some movement to avoid damage to the awning mechanism.
-The Ground Dogs system has a short piece elastic material that achieves this and eliminates the use of large springs which are bulky and can rust over time.
-Each strap uses a ratchet system built in which makes for easy adjustment and tensioning.
+The tie-down straps can be fitted to the included Safety Springs that come with the straps.
+It is highly recommended that any tie down system used for awnings has some form of giving in it to allow some movement to avoid damage to the awning mechanism.
+The Ground Dogs system safety springs achieve this as they are made from hard wearing High Density Polyethylene (HDPE).
+This means they will not perish and are very durable which will allow for adequate movement to your awning.
+It will eliminate the use of large springs which are bulky and can rust over time.
+Each strap also uses a ratchet system built in which makes for easy adjustment and tension.

-The Tie Down Straps with Elastic Loops & Ratchet
+The Tie Down Straps with Safety Springs & Ratchet

 Awning Leg Anchor Plate

-The full awning kit contains two specially designed plates that will fit most Dometic and Carefree awnings and effectively acts as a clamp that will fit into the base of the awning arm and hold it securely in place.
-A Ground Dog bolt is then used on either side to hold it firmly on the ground.
+The full awning kit contains two specially designed plates that will fit most Dometic and Carefree awnings.
+It effectively acts as a clamp that will fit into the base of the awning arm.
+Also, it will hold it securely in place.
+Generation 1 of the Ground Dog pegs with the wing collar is then used on either side to hold it firmly on the ground.
 You can then attach the straps as shown above for added security.

 The awning anchor plate secures awning arms vertically